Nauja/libfs/README.md

 ```

 CMake will correctly configure the defines at the top of [fs.h](fs.h) for your system.

 You can then build this library manually as described above, or by using:

 ```
 make
 ```

+This will generate `libfs.a` if building as a static library and `liblibfs.so` in the `build` directory.

 You can change the build process with a list of different options that you can pass to CMake.
 Turn them on with `On` and off with `Off`:
   * `-DWITH_STATIC_LIB=On`: Enable building as static library. (on by default)